india-quantum/india-quantum.github.io/README.md

 # Quantum Events | India

-Welcome to `india-quantum.github.io` where we intend to start with an online seminar series to facilitate academic quantum research.
-This page will be updated in the coming months.
+Welcome to `india-quantum.github.io` where we intend to start a consolidated online seminar series to facilitate academic quantum research, with a special consideration to the Indian Timezone.
+In the meantime, consider visiting the following ongoing online seminar series.
+If your institute is not on the list, please send us a pull request.

 | Institute | Seminar Series |
 |-|-|